 A few takeaways

 Different employees use the company's DAM account in different ways.
-Allowing everyone to do anything they want leads to never-ending inconsistencies, unnecessary changes to files, and occasional removing.
-You’ve probably experienced this chaos before you chose DAM, haven’t you?
+Letting everyone do everything causes inconsistencies, unnecessary changes to files, and accidental deletion.
+You have experienced this chaos before you chose DAM, haven’t you?

-And so your users don’t need to see every single feature in DAM.
-If you access the storage once or twice a week only to download some report, you don’t have to be able to upload the assets or change their metadata.
+Your users don’t need to see every single feature in DAM.
+If you access the storage once or twice a week to download an asset, you don’t need rights to upload or change metadata.
 To some extent, this wide range of options may even feel intimidating for not a regular DAM user.

 Luckily, modern DAM solutions like Pics.io allow us to differentiate user roles.
 And so a person could see and do precisely what they need in their job.
 For this very reason, your DAM library gets more secure, and there is no need to worry about the safety of your sensitive data.